Harry Cardwell: Chorley

 Following his release by Grimsby in June 2020, Cardwell joined National League North side, Chorley on a permanent deal, following an earlier loan spell at the club.
 In December 2020, Cardwell scored his first league goal following his permanent move, a 25-yard strike in a 1–0 win against Guiseley at Victory Park.
 Cardwell played his role in the club's impressive FA Cup run as they reached the Fourth round before being beaten 1–0 by Premier League side Wolverhampton Wanderers.
 He featured in all six matches in Chorley's run, scoring twice, against Gateshead in a 2–1 second qualifying round victory and in a 3–2 comeback victory at League One Wigan Athletic.

 On 22 February 2021, Cardwell joined National League side Stockport County on loan for the remainder of the 2020–21 season, following the early conclusion to the National League North season.
 He scored his first goals for the club in his third appearance with the third in a 5–0 thrashing of Solihull Moors.

 Southend United

 On 20 January 2022, Cardwell joined National League side Southend United.
 He scored his first goal for the club - in his second appearance - in a game against Aldershot Town.
 In January 2024, he was linked with a move to League One side Exeter City.

+Forest Green Rovers

+On 30 August 2024, Cardwell joined fellow National League club Forest Green Rovers for an undisclosed fee after his release clause had been met.

+On 4 December 2025, Cardwell returned to Southend United on loan for the remainder of the season with a view to a permanent deal upon the expiry of his Forest Green Rovers contract.